 - Add speed intervals.
 Once you establish a regular riding routine, begin to challenge yourself with speed.
 On flat stretches of road, add 1-3 miles per hour to your speed for several minutes.
 Follow that interval by a shorter rest period and then repeat the cycle 3-5 times.

 - Cross train.
-Biking for weight loss is a great workout, but if you combine cycling with other weight bearing activities you'll lose weight faster.
-On your non-cycling days, lift weights, or walk to burn calories.
+Biking for weight loss is a great workout, but if you combine cycling with types of workouts you'll lose weight faster.
+On your non-cycling days, do a simple strength training workout at home, or walk to burn calories.

 - Leave your iPod at home.
 Never bike with headphones in your ears, unless you are indoors on your trainer.
 Even if you are on a protected bike path, it is important to be able to see and hear everything around you.